kostrubanic/master_thesis/readme.txt

+This repository contains all the files of my master thesis: Football outcomes prediction with tensor completion embeddings.
+This thesis was successfully defended with an A in June 2023.

 In folder data/results_files, there are files with results and statistics from all leagues and seasons.
 In folder data/feature_matrices, there are files with home and away feature matrices for each league.
 Each matrix consists of the feature vectors and each vector corresponds to one team.
 In folder src/analysis, there are python notebooks analysing the dataset and the feature vectors.
 In folder src/implemetation, there are python notebooks implementing all the models with all the feature sets and leagues.